Starlit Dinners: Best Destinations for a Romantic Proposal

 Tuscany, Italy Class 3-4 Wine integration; cultural richness July - September

-Executing the Flawless Starlit Engagement
+Flawless Engagement

 A professional-grade proposal requires a "Run of Show" (RoS).
 Start with a "Distraction Phase"—perhaps a wine tasting or a short nature walk—to keep the surprise intact.
 Use a professional photographer equipped with a Sony Alpha a7S III or similar low-light specialized gear; standard cameras will fail in the dark, resulting in grainy, unusable photos.